Evening Primrose Herb

-Evening Primrose is a North American native biennial plant.
-The plants are very tall, often 4 to 5 feet or more in height.
-The stem is erect, stout, soft-hairy, reddish and branching forming a shrub.
-Leaves are alternate, rough-hairy, lanceolate, about 3 to 6 inches long and lemon-scented.
+Evening Primrose is a tall wildflower, often 4 to 5 feet or more in height.
+The stem is erect, stout, soft-hairy, reddish, branching and forms a shrub-like appearance.
+Evening Primrose leaves are alternate, rough-hairy, lanceolate, about 3 to 6 inches long and lemon-scented.
 The taproot is elongated, fibrous, yellow on the outside and whitish within.
 The flower spikes grow on auxiliary branches all along the stalk.
-They are about 2-1/2 inched in diameter, bright yellow and have four petals, a cross shaped stigma and a refluxed calyx (leaves under petals).
-The flowers open in the evening and close up during the day and are strongly scented with a delicious sweet perfume which attracts pollinating moths.
-The fruit is an oblong 1 in. capsule containing many tiny reddish seeds.
+They are about 2-1/2 inched in diameter, bright yellow and have four petals, a cross-shaped stigma and a reflexed calyx (leaves under petals).
+The sweet-smelling flowers open in the evening with an aroma which attracts pollinating moths and close up during the day.
+The fruit is an oblong one-inch long capsule containing many tiny reddish seeds.

 How to grow Evening Primrose